(Disclosure: Some of the links below may be affiliate links)

 - Copy of the Swiss passport

 - Copy of the Swiss Identify Card.
-Don’t forget to copy both sides.
+Do not forget to copy both sides.

 - Home Address

 - Civil Center Address.
-This is the address of the civil center at which you are going to get married.
-This is the same at which you got your got your certificate of civil state.
+This is the address of the civic center at which you will marry.
+This is the same at which you got your certificate of civil state.

 Getting the information for the Swiss person is not too difficult at this state.
-You don’t need to get anything checked by a notary and only two documents are official to get.
-Don’t get forget to support the Chinese person because she or he will have much more work than you at this part ;)
+You do not need to get anything checked by a notary and only two documents are official to get.
+Do not forget to support the Chinese person because she or he will have much more work than you at this part ;)

 Prepare your application

-Once you get all the documents, you’ll need to submit your application to the Swiss embassy in China.
+Once you get all the documents, you must submit your application to the Swiss embassy in China.
 There are not so many of them in China, so you may have to travel a bit.
 Or even a lot depending on where you live.
-Indeed, there are only four Swiss embassies in China: Beijing, Guangzhou, Shanghai and Chengdu.
+Indeed, there are only four Swiss embassies in China: Beijing, Guangzhou, Shanghai, and Chengdu.
 For instance, my wife comes from Shenzhen but she had to go to Guangzhou, the nearest embassy.
 You will have to find the closest embassy from where you live.

 You can find the application form on the website from the Swiss embassy.
 The visa you are looking for is the “D Visa”, long-term visa.
-In the reasons for the Visa, you’ll need to fill “Others”.
+In the reasons for the Visa, you will need to fill “Others”.
 You will need to fill three forms in the same way.
-I recommend to do the three forms by hand, don’t copy it.
-With each form, you’ll need a picture of your face, on a white background.
+I recommend to do the three forms by hand, do not copy it.
+With each form, you will need a picture of your face, on a white background.
 The dimensions are quite precise.
 You should take a look at the specifications online before you do the picture.
 They are quite strict.